 Windows have two remotely controlled shades.
 A sheer shade blocks part of the light and permits fuzzy outside views.
 The blackout shade blocks all light and outside and views.

-This suite overlooks Tokyo Tower (perhaps the source of the name).
+This suite overlooks Tokyo Tower (perhaps the source of the name) and Tokyo Bay.

 Night time views are spectacular.